 EIFF is committed to developing and enhancing the existing film industry along with supporting and promoting exciting new films and talent.

-EIFF Works in Progress is a one-day event where invited international sales agents, distributors, producers and festival programmers can get an ahead-of-the-game look at upcoming British feature films.
-EWiP will offer a selection of quality narrative feature projects which are in production or post-production and are seeking an international sales agent.
-EWiP 2017 will be held on Sunday 25 June 2017.
+EIFF Works in Progress is a one-day event during the Edinburgh International Film Festival 2020 where invited international sales agents, distributors, producers and festival programmers can get an ahead-of-the-game look at upcoming British feature films.
+EWiP will select quality narrative feature projects which are in production or post-production and are seeking an international sales agent.

-Projects must meet the following requirements to enter:
+Projects must have met the following requirements to enter:

 - the film must not have an international sales agent

-- the presentation must include a clip from the film or a trailer (maximum of three minutes)
+- the presentation on the day must include a clip from the film or a trailer (maximum of three minutes)